 top of page

-I have been writing about stress and ways to manage it in the past.
-Today I want to delve deeper into the topic of anxiety and overwhelm as these as well as stress can create imbalances in the hormones, cause digestive issues and weight gain or weight loss, driving infertility, polycystic ovarian syndrome in women, affecting also our immune system function.
+In this article I am delving deeper into the topic of anxiety and overwhelm as they can create imbalances in the hormones, cause digestive issues and weight gain or weight loss, driving infertility, polycystic ovarian syndrome in women, affecting also our immune system function.
+I am providing you with foods, supplements and lifestyle practices that help you to find natural anxiety relief.

-Many people tend to turn often to medications, alcohol, drugs, cigarette to find a solution to calm the body and mind.
-I know it can be tough- there is a lot that have been going on during the last couple of years that have affected many people's lives globally.
+Many people tend to turn to medications, alcohol, drugs, cigarette to find a solution to calm the body and mind.
+But these are temporary fixes, most of them unhealthy and don't focus on fixing the underlying issues.

 It's good to practice different natural body and mind healing remedies on a regular basis so that if and when we get into these anxious periods of our lives, where we might feel we are loosing control, that we have tips to pull from our sleeves and help ourselves and people around us.